 Title IX applies to any institution receiving federal financial assistance from the Department of Education, including state and local educational agencies.
 Educational programs and activities that receive federal funds from the Department of Education must operate in a nondiscriminatory manner.
 Also, a recipient may not retaliate against any person for opposing an unlawful educational practice or policy, or because a person made charges, testified or participated in any complaint action under Title IX.

 Consistent with Title IX of the Education Amendments of 1972, Harvard University does not discriminate against students, faculty or staff based on sex in any of its programs or activities, including but not limited to educational programs, employment, and admission.
 Sexual harassment, including sexual violence, is a kind of sex discrimination and is prohibited by Title IX and by the University.

 Harvard also complies with Massachusetts laws that protect individuals from discrimination on the basis of sexual orientation, as well as on the basis of gender identity.
-Questions or concerns about possible discrimination based on sexual orientation and/or gender identity under state law may also be directed to a School or Unit Title IX Coordinator, or to the University’s Title IX Office.
+Questions or concerns about possible discrimination based on sexual orientation and/or gender identity under state law may also be directed to a School or unit Title IX Resource Coordinator, or to the University’s Title IX Office.

 The University is committed to responding promptly and effectively when it learns of any form of possible discrimination based on sex.
 The University responds to reports of sexual harassment, including sexual violence, as part of its efforts to stop the harassment and prevent the recurrence of possible sex discrimination.
 An individual who has questions or concerns regarding possible discrimination based on sex should contact a Title IX Resource Coordinator at their respective School or unit (if applicable), or Nicole Merhill, the University's Title IX Resource Coordinator.
 An individual also may contact the U.S. Department of Education, Office for Civil Rights (“OCR”).